ajkroeg/DejaVu/README.md

 `enableMechBayExport`: bool. if true; holding shift while clicking "validate" in the MechLab will manually export that unit <i>if</i> that unit is a valid loadout (no "unfieldable" warnings and mech name is not blank).

 `disallowedComponentTags`: List of mech ComponentTags which, if present on the mech, will prevent that mech from being exported.

+`disallowedUnitTags`: same as above, but mechdef or chassisdef tags.

 `clearMechTags`: bool. if true, all MechTags and ChassisTags will be cleared from the exported unit.